David Cullen (musician)

 David Thompson Cullen (born March 19, 1959) is an American guitarist, composer, and arranger of various styles of guitar music, including classical, jazz, and world music.
-Currently he is Artist in Residence at Elizabethtown College.
+He is an artist in residence at Elizabethtown College in Elizabethtown, Pennsylvania.

 Biography

-David Cullen began playing guitar at age seven.
+Cullen began playing guitar at age seven.
 He joined a rock band at 14 before taking up the classical guitar at 15.
-From 1977 to 1981 he attended the Hartt School of Music at the University of Hartford.
+From 1977 to 1981, he attended the Hartt School of Music at the University of Hartford.
 Notable performances include a New York debut recital for the American Institute of Guitar's International Guitar Festival in 1985, a Merkin Concert Hall live broadcast for WNYC in 1988, and the 92nd Street Y New York Guitar Festival in 2004.
-He is an Artist in Residence at Elizabethtown College and teaches Jazz and Classical Guitar at Kutztown University, Millersville University, and West Chester University.
+He is an Artist in Residence at Elizabethtown College and teaches jazz and classical guitar at Kutztown University of Pennsylvania, Millersville University, and West Chester University.